 December 30, 2013

 by Kristin Butcher

 As the odometer clicks over to reveal a new year, it’s a good time to look ahead and find ways to make next year a little better than the last.
-Whether you prefer to ride on the dirt, road, city streets, or are brand spanking new to riding, here are a few ways to expand your bicycling comfort zone in 2014:
+Whether you prefer to ride on the dirt, road, city streets, or are brand spanking new to riding, here are a few ways to expand your bicycling comfort zone in the new year: